1712832wine/rasa/readme.md

  VietnameseTokenizer,

 # RUN
+run with api
-rasa run -m models --enable-api --cors "*"
+`rasa run -m models --enable-api --cors "*"` open another cmd to run action server
+`rasa run actions`

+# TRAIN
+If you want to train a model with rasa nlu and rasa core (chatbot will response you), let run: `rasa train` If you want to train a model without rasa core (only use rasa nlu), let run: `rasa train nlu`

 # RUN IN SHELL
-rasa shell
+`rasa shell`